Valerie and Her Week of Wonders (film): Critical reception

-On Rotten Tomatoes, the film holds an approval rating of 81% based on 21 reviews, with a weighted average rating of 7.39/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 81% based on 21 reviews, with an average rating of 7.4/10.
 The New York Times called the film "Consistently and humorously anticlerical", writing that it "may be the most exotic flower to bloom on the grave of the Prague Spring, but it's one with deep roots in 20th-century Czech culture".
+Kevin Thomas of the Los Angeles Times, praised the film calling it "dazzlingly surreal", comparing the film to the work of Ingmar Bergman's The Seventh Seal.

 Jordan Cronk of Slant Magazine wrote that the film "may be a willfully enigmatic, even obtuse viewing experience, but every frame continues to vibrate with energy and thrum with life", and gave the film a rating of three-and-a-half out of five stars.

-University of Nebraska film studies professor Wheeler W. Dixon wrote in his book Visions of Paradise: Images of Eden in the Cinema "The film's brevity and its seductive mise-en-scène, sumptuously photographed by Jan Cuřík, make the film seem almost an outlaw project, or an act of social criticism designed to enforce atheism by embracing an anti-Catholic stance, particularly in relation to sexual morality."
+University of Nebraska–Lincoln film studies professor Wheeler Winston Dixon wrote in his book Visions of Paradise: Images of Eden in the Cinema "The film's brevity and its seductive mise-en-scène, sumptuously photographed by Jan Cuřík, make the film seem almost an outlaw project, or an act of social criticism designed to enforce atheism by embracing an anti-Catholic stance, particularly in relation to sexual morality."

 In the book 101 Horror Films You Must See Before You Die, author and professor at Brunel University Tanya Krzyminska called the film "an exquisitely crafted fairy tale woven around the sexual awakening of a young woman".
 Krzyminska also noted that, although the film shared many similarities with soft-core pornographic films of the period, "it seeks a broader canvas in a blend of attributes drawn from both high and low culture."
 Krzyminska also noted the film's elements of gothic horror and fairy tales, as well as its use of symbolic imagery.